 - get professional help by creating a CV using an online CV builder

-- learn how to write a good CV yourself from scratch
+- learn how to write a CV from scratch

 The best method for you depends on how much time you have, your confidence in your English ability, and whether you know how to format a CV manually.